digiscot/digiscot-website/pages/projects/hebridean-connections.md

 Level 1 - aimed at those who have never used a computer before

-Level 2 - own or have used a computer/device but need speciic advice such as how to set it up
+Level 2 - own or have used a computer/device but need specific advice on things such as set up

 Level 3 - Basic Digital Skills training as per definition